By Mary Ann Ebner

 Rinse chickpeas, drain and cover with water.
 Soak overnight.
 Drain peas, place in heavy pan with 4 cups water.
 Cook over medium heat until tender, about 1½ hours.
 Allow chickpeas to cool in cooking water before draining.

 Whisk lemon juice, olive oil, salt and pepper.
 Mix cooled chickpeas with all other ingredients.
 Toss with dressing.
 Serve immediately or chill 1 hour.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.